scanny/python-pptx/docs/index.rst

 * Add textbox to a slide; manipulate text font size and bold
 * Add table to a slide
 * Add auto shapes (e.g. polygons, flowchart shapes, etc.) to a slide
+* Add and manipulate column, bar, line, and pie charts
 * Access and change core document properties such as title and subject

 Additional capabilities are actively being developed and added on a release